github/docs/data/reusables/enterprise-accounts/dormant-user-activity.md

 {% ifversion ghes %}
 A user will also be considered active if their account has been updated by LDAP.
 {% endif %}

-Pushing to a repository via SSH does not affect a user's dormancy.